Learning shell commands for data science (DataCamp).

 - The structure is

-thenfor filename in $datasets; do echo $filename; done
+files=seasonal/*.csvthenfor f in files; do echo $f; done

 - common mistake: